 Preparation.

-The problem is most of us don’t know how to prepare for a behavioral interview.
-If you don’t know what questions the interviewer will ask, how can you ever feel confident that you are prepared?
-Well, hopefully this step-by-step preparation process will allow you to feel more confident when you walk through those doors.
+Most of us don’t know how to prepare for a behavioral interview.
+If you don’t know what questions the interviewer will ask, how can you ever feel confident that you are ready?
+Hopefully, this step-by-step preparation process will allow you to feel more confident walking through those doors.

 Step 1: Gather Your Stories

 How do most people prepare for interviews?
-They usually go out and try to find practice questions online and then run through a number of examples.
+They usually find practice questions online and then run through several examples.
 This isn’t a terrible approach.
 At least it’s something.
 The problem is that it’s a reactive approach instead of a proactive one.

-The key to mastering the behavioral interview can be summarized in one word – stories.
-Well organized and compelling stories are the key to nailing your behavioral interview.
-How do you do this?
+We can summarize the key to mastering the behavioral interview in one word – stories.
+Well-organized and compelling stories are the key to nailing your behavioral interview.
+So how do you do this?
 Keep on reading.

-Your goal is to come up with eight to ten stories that you want to tell during your interview.
+You aim to develop eight to ten stories you want to tell during your interview.
 Great stories get people hired.

-Your first step is to brainstorm dozens of potential stories that will eventually be narrowed down to eight to ten.
-Sit down and just start writing out topics.
-Go through old performance reviews, emails, or task lists to jog your memory about potential stories.
-Write down anything that comes to mind no matter how good or bad.
+Your first step is to narrow down eight to ten stories by brainstorming dozens of potential situations.
+Then, sit down and start writing out topics.
+Review old performance reviews, emails, or task lists to jog your memory about possible stories.
+Write down anything that comes to mind, whether good or bad.

 Next, step away for a few hours.
-When you come back, review your brain dump of potential stories and narrow the list down to eight to ten stories that you feel compelled to share during your interview.
+When you return, review your brain dump of potential stories and narrow the list to eight to ten stories you feel compelled to share during your interview.

 Step 2: Write Out Your Stories

-Once you narrow your list of stories it’s now time to start writing them out in detail.
-You will want to ensure your stories follow the process outlined below.
+Once you narrow your list of stories, it’s time to start writing them out in detail.
+First, you will want to ensure your stories follow the process outlined below.

 - Describe the situation